viniciusmorgado/godust/README.md

 To generate the template:

-Note: For now, we don't have any templates available beyond the blank one, so it will default to the blank.
-When new templates are available, we will add the -t parameter to choose them.
+Note: For now, we only have the "blank" template available.
+The `-t` (or `--template`) parameter is optional and defaults to "blank".
+When new templates are available, you can use this parameter to choose them.

 To use the blank template you need to define the engine version, render method and the project name: